quantmonster/quantmonster.github.io/_posts/2022-08-31-breeds-of-quants.md

 ---
 layout: post
 title:  "The 5 Breeds of Quants"
-excerpt: "Wizard, revolutionary, philosopher, scientist, businessperson."
+excerpt: "Wizard, revolutionary, philosopher, scientist, businessperson. [~100 words]"
 ---

 ... are summarized in the following table.